2 Days in Rome, Italy

 Is tap water safe to drink in Rome?

 Yes, tap water in Rome is safe to drink.
-The city’s water comes from natural springs and is regularly tested for quality.
-You’ll find public drinking fountains, known as “nasoni,” throughout the city where you can refill your water bottle.
+The city’s water supply comes from natural springs and is regularly tested.
+You’ll also find public drinking fountains, known as “nasoni,” scattered throughout the city where you can refill your water bottle for free.

 What should I pack for a trip to Rome?

-For a trip to Rome, pack comfortable walking shoes, light clothing for the summer, and layers for cooler seasons.
-Don’t forget a reusable water bottle, sunscreen, and a hat.
-If you plan to visit churches, ensure you have modest attire to cover your shoulders and knees.
+When packing for Rome, bring comfortable walking shoes, light clothing for summer, and layers for cooler seasons.
+Don’t forget sunscreen, a reusable water bottle, and a hat.
+If you plan to visit churches, pack modest attire that covers your shoulders and knees.

 Do I need to book tickets in advance for Rome’s attractions?

-Yes, it’s highly recommended to book tickets in advance for Rome’s popular attractions like the Colosseum, Vatican Museums, and St. Peter’s Basilica.
-Booking ahead helps you skip long lines and secure a spot, especially during peak tourist seasons.
+Yes, it’s highly recommended to book tickets in advance for popular Rome attractions like the Colosseum, Vatican Museums, and St. Peter’s Basilica.
+Booking ahead lets you skip long lines and ensures entry, especially during the busy tourist season.